Our Gracious Sadhu T. L. Vaswani

 Sadhu Vaswani was a prolific writer – the author of several hundreds of books in English and Sindhi.
 He was a born orator.
 When he spoke, he filled the hall with the rich music of his words and the richer music of his heart.
 He was a poet, a mystic, a sage andm in the words of Dr. Cousins, the Irish Poet, he was “a thinker and a revealer of the deep truths of the Spirit.”

-Seeing the beauty of the One in the many, Sadhu Vaswani felt drawn towards all religions as he saw them as different paths to the One God.“There are so many” he said, “who can believe in only one thing at a time.
+Seeing the beauty of the One in the many, Sadhu Vaswani felt drawn toward all religions as he saw them as different paths to the One God.“There are so many” he said, “who can believe in only one thing at a time.
 I am so made as to rejoice in the many and behold the beauty of the One in the many.
 Hence, my affinity to many religions.
 In them all I see revelations of the One Spirit.”

 Implanted deep in Sadhu Vaswani’s heart was reverence for all life.
 Every little thing he did was inspired by the Vision Cosmic.
 His heart bled at the cruelties inflicted upon animals day after day, for food.
 “Take my head,” he pleaded, “but pray stop all slaughter!
 This deep awareness os the need for reverence for all life, in whichever form it is manifest, formed a very essential part of Sadhu Vaswani’s teachings and has been propagated by the International Meatless Day Campaign.
 For the last several years, hundreds of thousands of devotees have been observing 25th Nov, Sadhu Vaswani’s birthday as Meatless Day and Animal Rights Day, expressing their shared commitment to the ideal of Reverence for all Life.